jzt-Tesla/BloodPressureDiary/README.md

 # BloodPressureDiary
-Android App to log blood pressure measurements
+Android App to log health related indicators such as
+* Blood pressure
+* Weight
+* Heartrate
+* ...